zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - Users who require access to mainframe resources using OIDC authentication have a mainframe identity managed by SAF/ESM.
 - Client application users have their distributed identity managed by the OIDC provider.
 For details, see the section [OIDC provider](#oidc-provider-prerequisites) in this topic.
 - SAF/ESM is configured with mapping between the mainframe and distributed user identities.
 For details, see the section [ESM configuration](#esm-configuration-prerequisites) in this topic.
 - If you are using Zowe release 2.14 or a later release, ensure that the API ML Gateway is configured to use the internal mapper functionality.
 For information about enabling the API ML mapper, see [Configure internal API ML mapper](../../user-guide/api-mediation/configuration-client-certificates.md#configure-internal-api-ml-mapper).
-Alternatively, enable ZSS in the Zowe installation, however using the internal mapper is the recommended method.
+Alternatively, enable ZSS in the Zowe installation.
+Note, however, that using the internal mapper is the recommended method.
 ZSS is enabled by default.

 ### OIDC provider prerequisites

-The Gateway service can be configured to provide OIDC client functionality and initiate OIDC authentication flow to obtain access token.
-Provide following configuration in your zowe.yaml file:
+The Gateway service can be configured to provide OIDC client functionality and initiate OIDC authentication flow to obtain an access token.
+Provide the following configuration in your zowe.yaml file:

 ```yaml
 components: